 I really enjoyed that I could hear music playing in the main square in the hostel while sitting in my room, working (oh, the downsides of being a location independent worker!).
 The music ended early (or quieted down

 The music ended early (or quieted down significantly) and didn’t interfere with my sleep whatsoever.
 I go to sleep at 10pm, so as long as you’re not even more of a grandma than me, you should be all set!

-5. Doma Hostel: Helpful staff
+5. Doma Hostel in Riga: Helpful staff

 Sometimes hostel staff can be hit or miss, seeming either grumpy to be working instead of traveling, or more interested in partying than being helpful, but the staff at Doma Hostel were incredible.

 Vineta especially was beyond helpful, providing suggestions about Riga and beyond.
 She’s quite well-traveled and has a lot of advice to offer!
 Don’t hesitate to ask her if you have any questions.

 Necessary Details: Stay at Doma Hostel in Riga, Latvia

 Pin it for Later: Stay at a Hostel in Riga, Latvia – Doma Hostel